-The $7 billion Keystone XL pipeline would connect the oilfields of Alberta, Canada to refineries and ports on the Gulf of Mexico in Texas and carry the equivalent of more than 700,000 barrels of oil per day.
+The $7 billion Keystone XL Pipeline would connect the oilfields of Alberta, Canada to refineries and ports on the Gulf of Mexico in Texas and carry the equivalent of more than 700,000 barrels of oil per day.

-The second, undertaken at Obama’s insistence, came out in March of last year and reiterated the original study’s conclusions.
+The second, undertaken at Obama’s behest, came out in March of last year and reiterated the original study’s conclusions.
 It said “approval or denial of the proposed project is unlikely to have a substantial impact on the rate of development in the oil sands or on the amount of heavy crude oil refined in the Gulf Coast area.”
-It suggested that if Keystone wasn’t built, Canada would find other ways to get the oil to market.
+It warned that if Keystone wasn’t built, the Canadians would find other ways to get their oil to market.

-In June, it did.
+In June, they did.

 Canada lobbied hard for Keystone XL, but, exasperated by the Obama Administration’s dithering, it approved the construction of the Northern Gateway Pipeline, which will transport the equivalent of 525,000 barrels of oil per day from Alberta to the Pacific coast — from where it can be exported to China.